11 Best Examples of B2C Marketing Automation

 Use control groups to experiment with new ideas and continuously improve the quality of your campaigns.
-Test different free shipping thresholds or other offers to identify what offers and channels perform best for your customers and your business.
-Just remember to only test one element at a time so you can single out tests and determine a winner each time so you can continue to optimise for the future.
+Test different free shipping thresholds or other offers to find the best for your customers and your business.
+Just remember to only test one thing at a time.

-For one-off, multi-step campaigns, for example, you can set up a one-time mailing series during the build-up to a large promotion or event.
-Is your brand’s biggest sale of the year coming up?
+For example, set up a one-time mailing series during the build-up to a big event.
+Is your biggest sale of the year coming up?
 Is something exclusive coming soon and you want to build the excitement?
 Let your customers know it’s around the corner.
-You can even ask them to opt-in to your brand’s SMS programme or follow you on Twitter for more announcements.
+You can even ask them to opt into your SMS program or follow you on Twitter for more announcements.

 Automatically send communications triggered by customer activities such as registrations, purchases or any external API call.
-In purchase confirmation emails, include links to personalised suggestions, share buttons, or other call to actions to gather feedback.
-Also ask recipients to share, or recommend more product options they may like.
-Use email to keep customers interacting with your brand over time.
+In your purchase confirmation emails you can include links to personalized suggestions, share buttons, or other call to actions to get feedback, have them share, or have them purchase more.
+Use that email to keep them interacting.

-Create retargeting programmes triggered by abandoned carts and sessions.
-For example, if a consumer leaves your site without making a purchase, retarget her with social ads to bring her back to your site.
+Create retargeting programs triggered by abandoned carts and sessions.
+If someone leaves your site without purchasing, retarget them with social ads to bring them back to your site.
 As a B2C e-commerce marketer, you have the tools needed to create a one of a kind B2C marketing strategy.